jennyballif/jennyballif.github.io/_posts/2016-12-21-science-mom-s-guide-to-water-part-2.md

 guide4: SMG2-A3.pdf
 videofeature: 'https://www.youtube.com/embed/OeYYiSsPf4I'
 ---
-For most of the liquids we come in contact with, water is the surface tension champion.
-It has the strongest surface tension of any non-metalic fluid.
-So whether you’re comparing it to oils and alcohols or hydrocarbons like gasoline and lighter fluid, water will stand above the crowd.
+Water has the strongest surface tension of any non-metalic fluid.
+So for most of the liquids we come in contact with, water is the surface tension champion.
+Whether you’re comparing it to oils and alcohols or hydrocarbons like gasoline and lighter fluid, water will stand above the crowd.
 Literally.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG2/SMG2blog1.png" description="Cartoon depiction of water as a solid, liquid, and a gas." maxwidth="600px" %}